enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/archi.rst

 It should be noted that clients never speak directly to a JQM engine - it all goes through the database.

 .. note:: There is one exception to this:
-    when job instances create files that should be retrieved by the requester, the the 'direct to database' client will download the files through a direct HTTP GET call to the engine.
+    when job instances create files that should be retrieved by the requester, the 'direct to database' client will download the files through a direct HTTP GET call to the engine.
 This avoids creating and maintaining a central file repository.
 The 'web service' client does not have this issue as it always uses web services for all methods.